Early Dynastic Period (Mesopotamia): History of research

+Chronology

 Periodization

 The ED was preceded by the Jemdet Nasr and then succeeded by the Akkadian period, during which, for the first time in history, large parts of Mesopotamia were united under a single ruler.
 The entirety of the ED is now generally dated to approximately 2900–2350 BC according to the widely accepted middle chronology or 2800–2230 BC according to the short chronology, which is increasingly less accepted by scholars.
 The ED was divided into the ED I, ED II, ED IIIa, and ED IIIb sub-periods.
 ED I–III were more or less contemporary with the Early Jezirah (EJ) I–III in Upper Mesopotamia.
 The exact dating of the ED sub-periods varies between scholars—with some abandoning ED II and using only Early ED and Late ED instead and others extending ED I while allowing ED III begin earlier so that ED III was to begin immediately after ED I with no gap between the two.

 Many historical periods in the Near East are named after the dominant political force at that time, such as the Akkadian or Ur III periods.
 This is not the case for the ED Period.
 It is an archaeological division that does not reflect political developments, and it is based upon perceived changes in the archaeological record, e.g. pottery and glyptics.
 This is because the political history of the ED is unknown for most of its duration.
 As with the archaeological subdivision, the reconstruction of political events is hotly debated among researchers.

 Scarlet Ware Pottery excavated in Khafajah.
-2800-2600 BCE, Early Dynastic II-III, Sumer.
+2800–2600 BCE, Early Dynastic II–III, Sumer.
 British Museum.